Bahnwärter Thiel (novella): Plot

 Thiel, a man of "Herculean" stature and diligent churchgoer, is working as a lineman near Erkner, Brandenburg, Germany.
-He marries a slender and sickly-looking woman, Minne, who dies after giving birth to their son Tobias.
+He marries a slender and sickly-looking woman, Minna, who dies after giving birth to their son Tobias.
 One year later, Thiel marries again, this time former maid Lene, a big and strong, but also domineering and quarrelsome woman, and has a second child with her.
 Thiel notices signs of abuse on Tobias, who is overtly disliked by his stepmother, but he pretends not to see them despite his love to his son.
 He has repeated visions of his dead first wife; in one of these, she stumbles along the rail tracks, carrying something wrapped in bloodied cloths with her.

-One day, Lene accompanies Thiel with Tobias and their second child to his workplace, as Thiel has been given a small piece of land which Lene intends to use as a potato field.
+One day, Lene accompanies Thiel with Tobias and their second child to his workplace, as Thiel has been given a small piece of land near by which Lene intends to use as a potato field.
 Due to Lene's inattentiveness, Tobias is run over by a train and later dies.
-Thiel succumbs to madness and promises Minne to avenge Tobias' death.
+Thiel succumbs to madness and promises Minna to avenge Tobias' death.
 When a group of workers carrying the dead Tobias arrive at his home, they discover the bodies of Lene and her child, both brutally murdered.
 Thiel is arrested at the site of the accident and, due to his state of frenzy, interned in a mental institution, all the while holding his son's bobble hat.